itpresidents/icm-help-sessions-2020/session-03/session-03-example.md

 But wouldn't it be great if the button itself told us when it was on and off?
 We all know how frustrating it is on the internet or in meatspace when we can't tell when a button is pressed.

-Since the light's just a test, let's get rid of that and instead use that same logic to get the button to light up when it's down.
-To do that, we'll draw a special "lit" rectangle behind our button rectangle:
+Since the light's just a test, let's get rid of that and instead use that same logic to get the button to light up when it's pressed down.
+To do that, we'll draw a special "lit" rectangle as a highlight behind our button rectangle:

 ```js
 //toggle button highlight